 - You’ll receive recommendations based on a review of the costs associated with the plans.
 Be sure to ask for the plan’s star rating, and if it has a nationwide pharmacy network.

-- If you are ready to enroll, Ritter can usually take your dapplication over the phone.
+- If you are ready to enroll, in most cases Ritter can take your PDP application over the phone.
 If your current plan is the best fit, you won’t need to re-enroll.
-Although Ritter is contracted with most plans, if they don’t represent the plan that is the best fit for you, they will tell you how to enroll directly with the plan.
+If they don’t represent the plan that is the best fit for you, they will tell you how to enroll directly with the plan.

 - Later, Ritter will follow up with you to make sure you’ve received new ID cards and answer any questions, and will reach out to you for the next annual open enrollment October 15-December 7.

-• Ritter pays me $10 for each person who calls and gives my referral code.
-(This doesn’t come out of your pocket.)
+• Ritter pays me $5 for each person who calls and gives my referral code.

 • Ritter will not market any other product to you.
 They only provide business-to-business services to brokers like myself.